uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ## Periodic tests(Canary) for health check

-It's recommended to run periodical test every hour on your cluster following this [package](https://github.com/uber/cadence/tree/master/canary) to make sure a cluster is healthy.
+It's recommended that you run periodical test to get signals on the healthness of your cluster.
+Please following instructions in [our canary package](https://github.com/uber/cadence/tree/master/canary) to set these tests up.

 ## Server monitoring details
-This section describe some recommended dashboards to have for monitoring a server cluster.
-For now, the structure is mostly following the DataDog dashboard template.
+This section describes recommended dashboards for monitoring Cadence services in your cluster.
+The structure mostly follows the DataDog dashboard template listed above.

 ### Service Availability(server metrics)
 * Meaning: the availability of Cadence server using server metrics.